128technology/docs/docs/config_wan_assurance.md

 ---
-title: Conductor Managed WAN Assurance
+title: WAN Assurance Telemetry
-sidebar_label: Conductor Managed WAN Assurance
+sidebar_label: WAN Assurance Telemetry
 ---

 SSR software can run on Juniper branded appliances, whitebox hardware (certified or self-evaluated), or virtual environments.
-However, for software versions prior to SSR Version 6.0, router adoption relies on an on-premise conductor to assist in the onboarding.
-This document explains the process of enabling WAN Assurance telemetry and ZTP for conductor-based deployments.
-This procedure assumes you do not already have an account, organization, or sites configured on the Mist portal.
+However, for software versions prior to SSR Version 6.0, router adoption relies on an on-premise conductor to assist in the onboarding and management.
+This document explains the process of enabling WAN Assurance telemetry and zero-touch provisioning (ZTP) for conductor-based deployments.
+This procedure assumes you **do not** already have an account, organization, or sites configured on the Mist portal.
 These items are required for SSR/Mist WAN Assurance.

 :::important
 Configuring WAN Assurance requires Administrator level privileges on all platforms, SSR and Mist.